Database Connection Optionslink

 Launch PuTTY.

-- Host Name: Enter the SSH User and IP address of the SSH Host provided by the Fivetran team in the format
+- In the Host Name field, enter the user name and IP address of the Reverse SSH Host provided by the Fivetran team in the format

 {ssh_user}@{ssh_host_ip}